Top recruits (and there's a ton!) for Mater Dei vs. St. John Bosco

 Top recruits (and there’s a ton!) for Mater Dei vs. St. John Bosco

-When undefeated Mater Dei travels to face one-loss St. John Bosco on Friday the 13th, the talent on display will be insane.
+When Mater Dei and St. John Bosco tangle on the field, the talent on display will be insane.

 Below, Greg Biggins of Scout.com rattles off who to watch for on both sides of the field.

-MD-Bosco will be live on FOX Sports West and FOX Sports GO starting at 7:30p.
+MD-Bosco in the Division I final will be live on FOX Sports West and FOX Sports GO starting at 7:30p.

 St. John Bosco